Sony Alpha a6600 Review:

 Additionally, it creates sharp, detailed images of the highest caliber.

-Almost any type of photographer could find the Sony A6600 to be a fantastic all-purpose camera that meets their needs.
+Almost any type of photographer could find the Sony A6600 a fantastic all-purpose camera that meets their needs.

 It is considerably lighter and smaller than its full-frame A7-series and A9-series siblings.